Why has the Capacity Market been suspended?

 The effect on customers’ electricity bills

 The Capacity Market charge, which covers the cost of running the Capacity Market and is responsible for ~3% of the customer’s electricity invoice is likely to cease temporarily.
-This is the result of the suspension of government payments to generators, as there will be no charges to cover.
+The ongoing cost impact for customers depends on the outcome of the case with the European Court of Justice.

 The effect on the UK power market